lokesh/translation-length/README.md

 ## API

 ```
 **api/translation/{q}**

 @param String|String[] q String or array of strings to translate
 @returns String|String[] translation
 ```

+## Adding new words and updating export

+- Add word to api/words.js
+- Start app with: `nodemon app.js`
+- Visit localhost:3000
+- Click Fetch button
+- Reload index.html in browser

+New data should be stored in `public/data/translations-measured.json`

 ## Notes